Lexbesk/Lexbesk.github.io/_news/announcement_1.md

 related_posts: false
 ---

-Back from my visit to katefgroup in CMU, very grateful to [Prof. Katerina](https://www.cs.cmu.edu/~katef/) for the opportunity, looking forward to continue our collaboration.
+Back from my visit to Katefgroup in CMU, very grateful to Dr. [Katerina Fragkiadaki](https://www.cs.cmu.edu/~katef/) for the opportunity, looking forward to continuing our collaboration!